mackrus/fluid_simulator/README.md

 # Fluid Simulator

-This project is a fluid dynamics simulator that visualizes the behavior of fluids with various properties and forces applied to them.
+This project is a fluid dynamics simulator that visualizes the behavior of a wind tunnel.
 It is designed to be an educational tool for understanding fluid mechanics and a foundation for further development in physics simulations.

 ## Features

 - Real-time fluid dynamics simulation
-- Interactive environment with adjustable parameters
-- Visualization of fluid flow and pressure fields
+- Visualization of fluid flow

 ## Getting Started

 To get a local copy up and running, follow these simple steps.

+To use the simulator in your browser, click [here] (<https://mackrus.github.io/fluid_simulator/>).

 ### Prerequisites